URLs

 Pagy generates its specialized URLs ~20x faster than generic helpers like rails' url_for.
 When possible, it just replaces the page value, without recalculating every part of a URL.

-These options give you full control over the URL composition.
-You can use them for all paginators and @pagy helpers
+These options give you full control over the URL composition for paginator and helper:

 absolute: true- Makes the URL absolute.